 An application of the Principle of Well-Ordering that we will use often is the division algorithm.

-Theorem 2.9 (Division Algorithm).
+Theorem 2.9 Division Algorithm.
 Let a and b be integers, with b > 0.
-Then there exist unique integers q and r such that where $0 \le r < b$.
+Then there exist unique integers q and r such that a = bq + r where $0 \leq r < b$.